lm3nitro/Projects/New/Scapy/Scapy Layer2 discovery.md

     print(f"Host Up: {received.psrc} MAC: {received.hwsrc}")
 ```

-This is a view of what it looks like in Pycharm:
+This is a view of what it looks like in PyCharm:

 ![Pasted image 20241009234740](https://github.com/user-attachments/assets/6cfd6085-34c6-4a13-8018-e62a38312e44)